The Bank Job (Brooklyn Nine-Nine): Plot

 Jake (Andy Samberg) and Rosa (Stephanie Beatriz) inform Holt (Andre Braugher) about Hawkins (Gina Gershon) and her corrupt business with the bank robbers.
 Due to a lack of evidence, they decide to recruit Adrian Pimento (Jason Mantzoukas) for help.

 Amy (Melissa Fumero), Boyle (Joe Lo Truglio) and Terry (Terry Crews) note that Gina (Chelsea Peretti) regularly gets out of the precinct and deduce she's pregnant.
 After confronting her, she admits she is but due a non-disclosure agreement, she won't reveal the father.
 They find that she is lying and ask again who the father is.
 Gina reveals the father is Boyle's cousin, Milton (Ryan Phillippe), much to Boyle's annoyance, as he considers Milton the worst in his family.

 Adrian tells Jake and Rosa that they have to punch him to show they can be corrupt as Hawkins.
 They punch him in the slaughterhouse, but some of their conversation is filmed on camera.
 They find Hawkins destroyed the file and asks them to go for drinks that night.
-Using fake cocaine from the evidence room, they join them on the night and get a hangover.
-The next morning, they participate on a bank robbery, to which Jake sends Holt the address.
-Jake, Rosa and Hawkins' force arrives at the bank and are then arrested by the police.
-However, the address is a distinct bank and Hawkins frames Jake and Rosa, deeming herself to be undercover.
+Using fake cocaine made out of vitamin B powder, Jake and Rosa join Hawkins and her gang that night and drink alcohol.
+The next morning, while hungover, they participate in a bank robbery, to which Jake sends Holt the address.
+Jake, Rosa and Hawkins' force arrives at the bank.
+The 99th precinct officers arrive at the bank that Jake sent to Holt, only to find out that it is the wrong bank.
+Officers arrive at the bank that Hawkins, Jake, and Rosa are at, and arrest Jake and Rosa.
+Hawkins deems herself to be undercover and gets away.